rokwire/core-auth-library-go/README.md

 ### Migration steps
 #### Unreleased
-The `AuthDataLoader` interface has been removed.
-To create an `AuthService`, a `ServiceRegLoader` or a `ServiceAccountLoader` must be created.
-The `ServiceRegLoader` is used to manage service registration records retrieved from an auth service, and the `ServiceAccountLoader` is used to retrieve access tokens from an auth service where the implementing service holds an account.
-It is not required to implement both of these interfaces to create an `AuthService`.
-See above for an example of how to use the new interfaces to create an `AuthService`.
+The `AuthDataLoader` interface has been removed and the `AuthService` struct has been refactored to the `ServiceRegManager`.
+To create a `ServiceRegManager`, a `ServiceRegLoader` must be created.
+The `ServiceRegLoader` is used to load service registration records retrieved from a service registration host, which are managed by the `ServiceRegManager`.

+The `ServiceAccountManager` has been added.
+It is used to retrieve access tokens from a service account host, where the implementing service holds an account.

+See above for an example of how to instantiate structs which implement these interfaces by interacting with remote hosts.

 ## ROKWIRE Auth Service
 The ROKWIRE Auth Service is the system responsible for handling all user authentication and authorization in the ROKWIRE ecosystem.
 The Auth Service is a subsystem of the [Core Building Block](https://github.com/rokwire/core-building-block).

 ## Packages
 This library contains several packages: